-With swimsuits tucked away in the drawer and jumpers making their firs seasonal appearance, it's just the right time to start looking forward to the next big thing - Halloween!
+With swimsuits tucked away in the drawer and jumpers making their first seasonal appearance, it's just the right time to start looking forward to the next big thing - Halloween!

-Pumpkin carving is one of our favourite things to do with kids during Halloween season, so we decided to revisit this lovely article by our friend, Kate Williams from Crafts on Sea.
+Pumpkin carving is one of our favourite things to do with kids during Halloween season, so we decided to revisit this lovely article by our friend, Kate Williams from Crafts on Sea, and added some top tips to remember for pumpkin carving.
 Don't be afraid to let your imagination run wild, get messy and have fun with her 5 awesome pumpkin designs, perfect for your tiny little artists!

 20 October 2017

 My kids adore Halloween and they love seeing all the amazing creative ideas for pumpkin carving but there's often a little bit of an issue with them - they're designed for adults to create and not for kids.
 Of course, there's nothing wrong at all with pumpkin designs for grown-ups - some of them are mind-blowingly amazing (you must have seen the Tinkerbell one, right?
 With a zillion stars?
 Game changer.)

 But there are few of us who can look at the gorgeous intricate pumpkins with tiny drill holes all over them and think that they are going to let their kid near a pumpkin with a drill to recreate that - nope.
 So instead we looked for some ideas that kids can do themselves or with only a bit of help depending on how old they are so that they can join in rather than watch.
 Creating these five pumpkin designs kept my three and six-year-old busy for ages and got them super excited about what we'll be putting out for Halloween this year.